At ECESP conference in Brussels, a clear message: Circularity is security and Europe’s waste is its most strategic asset

 Critical Raw Materials are vital for sustainable technologies, yet Europe remains heavily dependent on a limited number of distant suppliers.
 These challenges were central to the discussions at the third iBot4CRMs consortium meeting in Athens.

-Could China’s latest restrictions on rare earth exports disrupt global supply chains, including Europe’s?
+Could China’s expanded restrictions on rare earth exports disrupt global supply chains, including Europe’s?

-As per the new rules released by the Chinese Ministry of Commerce, foreign companies will now require Beijing’s approval to export/supply rare earth metals produced in China or processed with technologies outside China.
+As per the expanded set of rules released by the Chinese Ministry of Commerce, foreign companies will now require Beijing’s approval to export/supply rare earth metals produced in China or processed with technologies outside China.

 IBot4CRMs consortium to meet in Athens: Inside E.K.AN.’s Recycling Facility and the future of Critical Raw Material recovery